 Search Engine Optimization (SEO)

 Search engine optimization (SEO) refers to making your site more appealing to search engines so that you will show up in search results and people will make their way to your blog.
 Some SEO work requires a plug-in like Yoast, which is only available for self-hosted bloggers or bloggers on the WordPress.com business plan.
 However, there’s still a lot you can do to up your SEO game even on the WP free plan, both on-age (on your site) and off-page (people sharing your content, links to your site, etc.).
+This post has tips on easy SEO basics.

-Some on-page basics;
+Some on-page basics:

 - Image alt text: fill this out for each image, and try to match what your post is about